anilberatbilgic/RealTimeAnomalyDetectionipynb/README.md

 jupyter notebook RealTimeAnomalyDetection.ipynb
 ```

-Point the data path to your CSV, then run the cells; the streaming loop animates the detection.
+Point the `creditcard.csv` path to your copy of the dataset, then run the cells; the streaming loop animates the detection.

 ---